445343/PA165-DnDProject/README.md

 * In dashboard view, click on button to prepopulate data

 # Notes:
-* Server is running on port 8080, client on 4200: Ensure that you freed this ports!
+* Server is running on port 8080, client on 4200: Ensure that you freed these ports!
 * For client to work, client and server must run simultaneously
 * Ensure that you have `npm` ingit stastalled, if not: [Download it here](https://nodejs.org/en/download/)